URBAN EXOTIC BENGALS

 Bengals are easy to care for.
-They do not need any special care or diet.
+They do not need any special care or special diet.
 Our Bengals are fed with high quality cat foods that can be easily found in your local pet stores.
 They use standard litter boxes and litter.

 Bengals love to play with water, especially running water.
 A large shallow bowl of water or a small pet water fountain with running water will keep your Bengals entertained.
-They love to play with water with their paws and clean themselves after playing with water.

 As a breed, Bengals are very friendly and affectionate towards people.
 In many ways Bengals are like puppy dogs, they are very active and playful, loves your attention.
 They will wait by the window to see you come home and run to the door to greet you as you walk in.
 They love to snuggle up to you while you are watching TV on the sofa or sleep with you in bed.
 Bengals can be trained to walk on a leash with a harness.
 Bengals are active athletic cats, they love to run and jump, a tall cat tree is recommended.
 It is ideal to keep Bengals as indoor cats, because of their beauty and sweet nature, if you let a Bengal out running free, some people might take it and you might loose your beloved pet.
 Outdoor cats live a shorter life because they are exposed to many elements from wild animals to deadly diseases and accidental death.
 We encourage all cat owners to keep their cats indoors for safety.